opencloud-eu/helm/charts/opencloud/README.md

 ### Important Notes

-- The `opencloud.replicas` description mentioning "persistence should be disabled" is misleading.
-You need RWX storage, not disabled persistence.
+- You need RWX storage or external S3 storage, not disabled persistence.
 - Each OpenCloud instance needs access to the same data, which requires either RWX volumes or external S3 storage.
 - The embedded NATS service will be automatically disabled when external NATS is configured.